issp-center-dev/DCore/doc/tutorial/pb/pb.rst

 .. note::

-   For the following DMFT calculation, the projection of the Wannier function should be the correct order, namely,
+   For the following DMFT calculation, the projections of the Wannier functions should be given in the correct order, namely,

    ::